atbcb/ICTTestingBaseline/docs/06Changing.md

 -------------------------------------

 If the content auto-updates, **and ALL of the following are true:**
-* The auto-updating is NOT part of an activity where the auto-updateing is essential to the activity
+* The auto-updating is NOT part of an activity where the auto-updating is essential to the activity
 * The auto-updating is presented in parallel with other content

 **then**